janisshin/janisshin/README.md

-- 👋 Hi, I’m @janisshin
+- 👋 Hi, I’m @janisshin.
-- 👀 I’m interested in systems biology.
+- 👀 I’m interested in systems biology, kinetic modeling, and technical communications.
 - 🌱 I’m currently learning Julia and Bayesian inferencing.
 - 💞️ I’m looking to collaborate on scientific software development!
-Also happy to help make animated shorts about science.
+Also happy to help make animated shorts about science and discuss outreach strategies for increasing diversity in STEM.
 - 📫 How to reach me: https://www.linkedin.com/in/janisshin/

 <!---